cmusatyalab/openface/README.md

 From the `demos/web` directory, install requirements with `./install-deps.sh` and `sudo pip install -r requirements.txt`.

+In practice, object tracking should be used once the face recognizer has predicted a face.

 # Comparing two images
 The [comparison demo](demos/compare.py) outputs the predicted similarity